Glenn Sutton ~ Nashville Renaissance Man

 But the role that he would become best-known for, the role that would change his life forever was a role he largely played behind the scenes.
 A role he took on in February of 1968 when he asked a young Lynn Anderson to marry him.

-In the years that followed, Sutton’s life and career seemed to dial back gradually, though never dimming his brilliance.
+In the years that followed their marriage, Sutton’s life and career seemed to dial back gradually, though never dimming his brilliance.
 He remained one of Country Music’s most notable personalities and beloved artists until his passing—far too early--on April 17th, 2007 at the age of sixty-nine.